 In order to promote a safe school environment, SROs have the authority to question students who may have information about criminal activity.
 As sworn law enforcement officers, SROs have the authority to stop, question, interview, and take law enforcement action involving students (and other persons present on school property) without the prior authorization of their principal or contacting parents/guardians, when necessary and where consistent with applicable constitutional law.
 However, any investigation and questioning of students or faculty/staff during school hours or at school events should be limited to situations where the investigation is related to suspected criminal activity related to school activities.
 Investigations and questioning of students for offenses not related to the operation of or occurring at the school may only occur in limited situations, where delay might result in danger to any person, flight from the jurisdiction by a person suspected of a crime, destruction of evidence, or based on the seriousness of the crime.

 The interviewing of students - whether suspects, victims, or witnesses - should be conducted privately in an office setting.
 SROs will take steps to ensure minimal intrusion into the educational experience of students being questioned in the school setting.
 Such investigation/questioning of students or faculty/staff during school hours or at school events should be done in conjunction with the principal or an administrative team member, when appropriate.
 The SROs will also take steps to ensure minimal intrusion into the educational experience of the students being questioned in the school setting.
 In addition, and consistent with School Board policy, reasonable efforts shall be made to notify the parents or guardians of the student(s) being interviewed by telephone or in person before any such interview occurs.
+If a parent or guardian is not available within a reasonable amount of time, a school administrator shall observe any such interview in loco parentis until a parent or guardian is available.
 Notwithstanding this provision, the Parties understand that law enforcement officers may take legal actions that they deem necessary in accordance with City, State and Federal law, as well as LPD policies and procedures.